Axobot-org/Axobot/docs/server.rst

 * mute_allowed_roles: List of roles allowed to use the `mute <moderator.html#mute-unmute>`__ command.
 By default, none.
 * muted_role: Role used to mute your members.
 If no role is specified, Axobot will check for any role called "muted", and create one if needed, with basic permissions.
 * noxp_channels: List of text channels where members will not be able to earn any exp.
 Not necessary if XP is disabled in your server.
+* noxp_roles: List of roles whose members will not be able to earn any exp.
+Not necessary if XP is disabled in your server.
 * partner_channel: One channel where every partners of the server will be displayed.
 Default to None.
 * partner_color: The color of the partners embeds.
 Can be hex, integer or common english names.
 Default to #a713fe.
 * partner_role: A role given to every administrator of a partner server.
 Default to None.